engbasel/artest/SETUP_GUIDE.md

-# Quick Setup Guide - AR Car Showroom
+# Quick Setup Guide - AR  Showroom

 ## ✅ What's Already Done

-Your AR Car Showroom is fully configured and ready to run!
+Your AR  Showroom is fully configured and ready to run!
 Here's what's been set up:

 ### 📁 Project Structure
 ```